chathura-de-silva/Image-Processing-Labs/README.md

 *   grid (2,3): Vertical mirror image of the unprocessed image

 (OpenCV library, only for loading the source image and saving your output.
-No other libraries (except for matplotlib, numpy))
+No other libraries (except for matplotlib, numpy)).

+### Instructions for Running
+* Python version 3.12 is recommended.
+Install the dependencies from `requirements.txt`.

+*   There are two versions with more or less the same code.
+    1. Jupyter Notebook Version
+    2. Regular `.py` Script.

+*   Put the preffered image inside `/assets` directory.
+*   Change the image path in the python code or just rename your image as `inputImg1.jpg`.
+*   If you are running the python script, make sure to cd in to the `/Point Operations` or change the image path accordingly.
+Otherwise the script will fail with `Error: Image not found.` message.
+*   You may have to adjust the `figsize` parameter of the code which specifies figure width and height respectively according to your input image aspect ratio.